onlyvedansh/CLI-message-between-devices/read_me_for_sure.txt

 > sudo apt install netcat-openbsd

 3.success , you will now get the message in your target device from attacker device

+4.For your privacy , again turn on firewall manually
+> OR USE on.bat file